• Privacy Policy

 by

-Background: People with severe mental illness (SMI) die earlier than the general population, primarily because of physical disorders.
-Aims: We estimated the prevalence of physical health conditions, health risk behaviours, access to healthcare and health risk modification advice in people with SMI in Bangladesh, India and Pakistan, and compared results with the general population.
-Method:
+The study aims to estimate the prevalence of physical health conditions and health risk behaviours; assess access to physical healthcare and health risk modification advice in people with severe mental illness attending mental health services in Bangladesh, India and Pakistan; and compare the findings with those of the general population.
+PDF Version

 Read more